Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/08_Lustre.md

     The total capacity of a Lustre file system is the sum of the capacity of all OSTs in the Lustre file system.
 Lustre file systems are often many petabytes large.

-    Now you may think different from prices that you see in the PC market for hard drives and SSDs, but SSDs of data centre quality are still up to 10 times as expensive as hard drives of data centre quality.
+    Now you may think differently based upon prices that you see in the PC market for hard drives and SSDs, but SSDs of data centre quality are still up to 10 times as expensive as hard drives of data centre quality.
 Building a file system of several tens of petabytes out of SSDs is still extremely expensive and rarely done, certainly in an environment